ThiagoMunich/modak-challenge/README.md

 - Added treatment in case of zero stock product
 - Followed Git best practices with small, concise and clear commit messages

+   *To test notifications, use the notification button on the product details screen, grant permission, and close the app.
+You wil get a push notification after 5 seconds.*

 ---

 ## Get started